jtizdev/womba/README.md

   - Confluence docs (business requirements)
   - Comments (edge cases)

-- **RAG-Enhanced**: Learns from your past test plans for consistent style

 - **Clean Output**: Test titles are clear and specific (no generic prefixes)

 ## Configuration Files